2023 Canadian Grand Prix: Race report

 As the race began, polesitter Max Verstappen was challenged by Lewis Hamilton as the cars went into the first corner.
 Soon, Verstappen would create a lead which he would keep throughout the 70 laps ran during the race.
 Meanwhile, Esteban Ocon overtook Nico Hülkenberg, who would drop down to fifteenth from his starting position of fifth, while Hülkenberg's teammate Kevin Magnussen brushed the wall and continued on.
 Logan Sargeant retired from the race, his first retirement of the season.
 This resulted in a brief virtual safety car period, allowing the recovery of the stranded Williams car.
 Soon, George Russell hit the wall on turn nine, necessitating a full safety car period.
 All drivers, including Russell, who received a new front wing and repairs to his car, went into the pit lane for their stops.
 The only drivers who did not stop were the Ferrari duo of Charles Leclerc and Sainz.
 During this period, a close call between Lewis Hamilton and Fernando Alonso was reported, and Lando Norris for an unsafe release.
 All three drivers were investigated with no further action taken, though Norris was given a five-second penalty for unsportsmanlike behaviour; he had slowed down during the safety car period.

 As the safety car period ended, Verstappen sped ahead of Hamilton, with Alonso unable to fight the two.
 Alonso would regain second place.
 A brief yellow flag was observed for a collision between Magnussen and Nyck de Vries.
 Alexander Albon, on seventh position and having set the hards on his earlier stop, began to hold up Russell, Ocon, Valtteri Bottas and Norris behind him as Russell retired from eighth place and Norris went for Bottas on the final corner, sending him up to ninth; the penalty Norris had received earlier would drop him outside the points into thirteenth.
 Albon's defending awarded him with the driver of the day.

-Verstappen won the race, giving Red Bull its 100th Formula One victory, which also marks Adrian Newey's 200th win in Formula One; his teammate Sergio Pérez on sixth position set the fastest lap.
+Verstappen won the race, giving Red Bull its 100th Formula One victory, which also marked Adrian Newey's 200th win in Formula One; his teammate Sergio Pérez on sixth position set the fastest lap.
 Verstappen commented on his team's 100th win, "It is amazing, I never expected to be on these kind of numbers myself as well, so we keep enjoying it and we keep working hard but this is another great day."
-In addition, his victory meant Verstappen has now matched three-time World Champion Ayrton Senna's number of victories at 41.
+In addition, this victory meant Verstappen matched three-time World Champion Ayrton Senna's number of victories at 41.